 2 Strategies For Balancing Your Checkbook

 There is more than one strategy to use when balancing your checkbook.
-Depending on where you are today with your finances, I recommend you start with the most basic form which requires you to write it down into a printed worksheet and use a pocket calculator.
+Depending on where you are today with your finances, I recommend you start with the most basic form which requires you to write things down into a printed worksheet and use a pocket calculator.

 Strategy #1: Balancing a Checkbook With An Online Activity Worksheet